VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

     	The minimum free disk space at -storageDataPath after which the storage stops accepting new data Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 10000000) -storageDataPath string
-    	Path to directory with the VictoriaLogs data; see https://docs.victoriametrics.com/victorialogs/#storage (default "victoria-logs-data")
+    	Path to directory where to store VictoriaLogs data; see https://docs.victoriametrics.com/victorialogs/#storage (default "victoria-logs-data")
   -syslog.compressMethod.tcp array
     	Compression method for syslog messages received at the corresponding -syslog.listenAddr.tcp.
 Supported values: none, gzip, deflate.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/
     	Supports an array of values separated by comma or specified via multiple flags.